 A young man is standing on some rocks.
 He gets a text message that says “I’m coming”.
 He looks around but can’t see anything.
 Behind him a girl in black appears.
 She slowly walks towards him…

-Learners can watch the whole action in a single take, then create their own opening sequence from 55 different clips.
+You can watch the whole action in a single take, then create your own opening sequence from different clips.
+You can work it out how to edit the movie yourself, or follow a step-by-step PDF that explains the key principles.

 Girl in Black is a remastered, downloadable version of the main film on the Editsense DVD-ROM, which is used by hundreds of schools around the world.